-The Best Dog Cameras and Monitors (Review) in 2021
+The Best Dog Cameras and Monitors in 2022

 If you suffer from separation anxiety when forced to spend eight hours of your working day away from your beloved fur baby, then a dog video camera could be the solution.
 (N.B. it also helps if your dog is the one who gets anxious too!)